Cracked Tooth Syndrome

 Simple Crack.
 The majority of cracked teeth—about 9 out of every

-the final crown on your next appointment, and the condition should be resolved.
+we will place the final crown on your next appointment, and the condition should

 Complex Crack.
 Occasionally - about 1 in 10 - a crack is pronounced